How do you beat Google at its own game without breaking any rules?

 First paragraph of the article – this engages readers and tells them straight up that your article will focus on their search term.

-Article subheadings – Keep the readers’ attention as they’re scrolling (remember!
-You’re speaking
+Article subheadings – Keep the readers’ attention as they’re scrolling with subheadings that give clarity and, where appropriate, use short and long-tail keywords.

 3. Create content that’s unique and valuable.